Why Are Cats Picky Eaters? (how they choose)

 In a study reported on by The Royal Society Publishing, researchers sought to find out how cats decided about what they wanted to eat.

-The study revealed that cats make their initial food choice based on qualities such as flavor and aroma, but then they shift to a selection based on nutrition.
+The study revealed that cats make their initial food choice based on qualities such as aroma and flavor, but then they shift to a selection based on nutrition.

 The researchers were able to identify the nutritional preference of the cats in the study as being protein and fat in a ratio of 1 to 0.43.
 For example if there is 1 ounce of protein, then 0.43 ounces of fat would be what the cats in the study preferred.